Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

 ```
  Processes incoming data, calculating and updating the person count based on "In" and "Out" sensor activations.It also process Flag value which means which sensor it is "In" sensor or "out" sensor.
-__Telegram Bot:__ Sends real-time notifications to users based on the person count.
+___Telegram Bot:___ Sends real-time notifications to users based on the person count.
 Messages include "SOMEONE AT HOME" when the count is 1 and "HOME IS EMPTY" when the count reaches 0.
 ![telegram](Screenshots&pics/telegram.png)

+___visualization:___ For visualization I am using Power Bi as output device.
+I am collecting data from Azure Data Explorer and export them to the power Bi and presenting as a Graph.

 ## Security:
-__Azure IoT Security:__ Ensures secure communication between devices and Azure IoT Hub.
+___Azure IoT Security:___ Ensures secure communication between devices and Azure IoT Hub.
 Adheres to Azure IoT security measures for data integrity and privacy.
-__Cosmos DB Security:__ Utilizes Cosmos DB security features for safeguarding stored data.
+___Cosmos DB Security:___ Utilizes Cosmos DB security features for safeguarding stored data.
 Implements measures to ensure data integrity and protect user privacy.
-__Telegram Bot Security:__ Implements secure communication protocols for Telegram bot.
+___Telegram Bot Security:___ Implements secure communication protocols for Telegram bot.
 Ensures the confidentiality and integrity of user notifications.